 Sterling added another 0.6% to $1.3586, close to its highest level in two years.
-Still, the pound’s 5% rally since early November means much of the Brexit relief has been priced in to the currency, analysts say.
+Still, analysts say the pound’s 5% rally since early November means much of the Brexit relief has been priced in to the currency.

 Wall Street ended mostly higher on Wednesday and futures pointed to a stronger open later on Thursday.

-A raft of mixed U.S. economic data showed lower jobless claims and an uptick in new orders for durable goods, but also a pullback in consumer spending, falling personal income and fading sentiment as the holiday shopping season nears its end amid a resurgent pandemic.
+A raft of mixed U.S. economic data this week has showed lower jobless claims and an uptick in new orders for durable goods, but also a pullback in consumer spending, falling personal income and fading sentiment as the holiday shopping season nears its end amid a resurgent COVID-19 pandemic.

 “The swift recovery during the third quarter in the Western hemisphere and the ongoing expansion in Asia, where a second infection wave has mostly been avoided, serve as a template for the near future.”

 Oil prices fell but remained above $50 a barrel in light holiday trade as a drop in U.S. stockpiles spurred demand hopes.

 Brent crude futures reversed earlier gains and were last down 38 cents to $50.81 a barrel, while U.S. West Texas Intermediate crude dropped 41 cents to $47.71 per barrel.

 Gold prices rose marginally, supported by the weaker dollar.